fastfetch-cli/fastfetch-wiki/Modules-Bluetooth.md

   format path calls the percentage helpers unconditionally; only the default output skips them when the level is unknown or out of range.
 The signal-quality pair behaves the other way round: both variables are empty for a device whose signal strength is unknown.
-- **Bluetooth Low Energy devices are enumerated on Linux, Windows and macOS, and nowhere else.**
+- **On Linux a dual-mode device reports `Classic` only, whatever it supports.** BlueZ has no per-stack enumeration and no "supports LE" property: `org.bluez.Device1` carries `Class` and `Appearance`, and its `get_appearance()` returns FALSE as soon as the device has a class — with that getter registered as the property's `exists` callback, so for a device with a `Class` the `Appearance` key is absent from the `GetManagedObjects` reply altogether rather than present with a default (verified against BlueZ 5.87, `src/device.c`). `btd_device_get_icon()` prefers `Class` the same way, which is why `{type}` carries the class-of-device category (`phone`, `audio-headset`).
+  BlueZ treats the two as mutually exclusive descriptions of the device's *category*, not as a record of which radios it speaks.
+Independently of that suppression the value is usually unknown anyway:
+  BlueZ only learns it from an LE advertising report carrying AD type `0x19` (phones rarely advertise one), never persists a zero, `/var/lib/bluetooth` is mode `0700` even if it did, and the storage's own `SupportedTechnologies` key only becomes `BR/EDR;LE` after a real LE connection or LE sighting — a key no D-Bus property exposes.
+A phone that is dual-mode in every respect therefore reports `deviceType: ["Classic"]` on Linux where Windows and macOS report `["Classic", "Low Energy"]`, and `showType: "le"` drops it from the result entirely instead of reporting its Low Energy half.
+  Nothing collected on this path can change that; it would take a different signal.
+- **On Linux nothing else is evidence of Low Energy either, and BlueZ publishes exactly one LE-only signal.** GAP / GATT (`0x1800`, `0x1801`) in `UUIDs` is not evidence: BlueZ mirrors BR/EDR SDP records that advertise the ATT bearer (L2CAP PSM `0x001F`) into the same `attributes` cache it loads GATT primaries from, so those UUIDs can come from a purely classic SDP browse. `AddressType` is not either — a BR/EDR-only record reports `public` too. `ManufacturerData` and `ServiceData` are
+  not: BlueZ parses them out of BR/EDR EIR as well.
+The one durable LE-only property is `AdvertisingFlags`, written only from the `bdaddr_type != BDADDR_BREDR` branch of BlueZ's device-found handler — so it exists once the device has been seen in an LE advertising report — which starts out invalid, is never cleared, and is not persisted, so a `bluetoothd` restart loses it again. `PreferredBearer` would answer the question directly, since it exists exactly when both bearers are known, but it is flagged experimental and needs `Experimental=true` in `/etc/bluetooth/main.conf` to be exported at all.
-  On Linux the BlueZ object manager returns LE devices in the same `org.bluez.Device1` list as classic devices.
-On Windows the LE half is a separate WinRT query, which the build only enables when the WinRT headers are available: a Windows build with g++ compiles it out (CMake prints `WinRT support is disabled due to known issues with g++`), and that build then reports `Classic` for everything and `null` for every signal quality.
-On macOS it is a `CBCentralManager`, and the three bullets below cover what that does and does not reach.
+- **On Windows the Low Energy half exists only in a WinRT build, and the BSDs and Haiku have none at all.** On Windows it is a separate WinRT query, which the build only enables when the WinRT headers are available: a Windows build with g++ compiles it out (CMake prints `WinRT support is disabled due to known issues with g++`), and that build then reports `Classic` for everything and `null` for every signal quality.
+On macOS it is a `CBCentralManager`, and the macOS bullets below cover what that does and does not reach.
 The BSDs and Haiku have no Low Energy path at all, so `showType: "le"` leaves the list empty there.
 - **On macOS, the module asks for Bluetooth permission the first time it runs.** Every Bluetooth API is behind the `kTCCServiceBluetoothAlways` service, and macOS attributes the request to the